pocomane/brewed-in-the-apocalypse/bita.md

 All the protagonists have the following additional moves:

-__Feed yourself__ when you, a protagonist, consume a ration of food and drink, you can delete up to 2 harm "Hungry".
+__Feed yourself__ when the PC controlled by you consumes a ration of food and drink, you can delete up to 2 harm "Hungry".
 If you do not have such harm, you can record "Fed" in the character sheet.
 If you already have "Fed", you do nothing.